Securing the Unseen: Non-Human Anomaly Detection with Machine Learning

 Several ML techniques are effective for detecting anomalies in NHI behavior.
 Each technique offers unique advantages.

-- Time series analysis: This technique identifies anomalies in NHI activity over time.
-A sudden spike in API calls or a change in access patterns can be detected.
+• Time series analysis: This technique identifies anomalies in NHI behavior over time.
+A sudden spike in api calls or a change in access patterns can be detected.

 Machine learning offers many benefits for NHI security.
 It can improve threat detection, reduce response times, and automate security operations.